Rabbis for Human Rights

-Rabbis for Human Rights is an Israeli human rights organization that describes itself as "the rabbinic voice of conscience in Israel, giving voice to the Jewish tradition of human rights".
+Rabbis for Human Rights (RHR) is an Israeli human rights organization that describes itself as "the rabbinic voice of conscience in Israel, giving voice to the Jewish tradition of human rights".

-Their membership includes Reform, Orthodox, Conservative and Reconstructionist rabbis and students.
-According to their web site, the organization includes "over one hundred ordained rabbis and rabbinical students".
+Their membership includes Reform, Orthodox, Conservative, and Reconstructionist rabbis and students.
+According to their website, the organization brings together over 170 ordained rabbis, rabbinical students, and rabbinic leaders.

 The organization received the Niwano Peace Prize in 2006.

 Organization

 The organization was founded in 1988 by Rabbi David Forman.
-Its membership consists of Israeli rabbis and rabbinical students.
-RHR has a nineteen-member board of directors.
-Rabbi Arik Ascherman served as co-director of Rabbis For Human Rights, becoming executive director in 1998.
+Its membership consists of Israeli rabbis and rabbinical students across all denominations.
+RHR is governed by a board of directors, which has been chaired by Rabbi Ruti Bidatz since 2022.
+The organization's current Executive Director is Rabbi Avi Dabush.

+Historically, Rabbi Arik Ascherman served as co-director of Rabbis For Human Rights, becoming executive director in 1998.
 Ayala Levi took over as executive director in 2010.
-In the past, the organization received funds from the EU, UK and Spain.
+In the past, the organization received funds from foreign governments and international bodies, including the European Union, the United Kingdom, and Spain.

+RHR's operations are divided into four primary departments: